moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_workflows.md

-# Metis Resources- Workflows
+# Workflows Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Workflows on Metis.
-To learn in detail about the Workflow as a Resource, refer to this link.
+To learn in detail about the Workflow as a Resource, refer to this <a href="/resources/workflow/">link</a>.

 </aside>

 Metis has integrated "Workflow" as a "Resource”  type entity for storing metadata related to its source and transformations within DataOS.
 On selecting **Workflows,** the following information will be presented on the screen:

 ![workflows.png](metis_resources_workflows/workflows.png)
+<figcaption align = "center"> List of Workflows  </figcaption>

 ## Filter pane